Prrromanssss/DAEC-fullstack/README.md

 We have N expressions, every expression is processed by some agent But that's not all, inside each expression we process subexpressions with different agents

+If the HTTP-server server crashed and we have expressions that did not have time to be calculated, by rebooting the server we will return to their calculations

 ## Schema
 ![Schema of the project](https://github.com/Prrromanssss/DAEE-fullstack/raw/main/images/schema.png)